kyradelray/mcanalysis/README.md

 - Process period dates and label cycle days (Day 0 = period start)
 - Filter cycles by length (default 21-35 days)
+- Filters for minimum of 5 observations in each assumed phase for each user.
 - Normalize outcomes to percentage of individual mean
 - Fit cyclic GAM using Fourier basis
 - Identify turning points (peaks/troughs)